Deekshasnrev/weather_monitor/README.md

    git clone https://github.com/Deekshasnrev/weather-monitor.git
    cd weather-monitoring-app

-# Below i have included pictures for clear Visualisation and Guide
+## Below i have included pictures for clear Visualisation and Guide

-First when you land in the website please write #'/weather/' and press enter
+# First when you land in the website please write '/weather/' and press enter.
 ![Screenshot 2024-10-20 234220](https://github.com/user-attachments/assets/2fc3efe6-7aba-454a-816e-be0ae7a877a3)

+# In the dropdown select the cities which you want to see the weather details.
 ![Screenshot 2024-10-20 232910](https://github.com/user-attachments/assets/1015fab5-19c3-48ed-84a1-06345c8cc750)

 ![Screenshot 2024-10-20 233026](https://github.com/user-attachments/assets/4b009b24-bd3d-403c-845a-e6efeca30e6d)